C.J. Uzomah Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Season Stats

-- This season Uzomah has 17 catches (on 19 targets) for 256 yards and five touchdowns, averaging 36.6 yards per game.
+- Uzomah has chipped in with 17 catches for 256 yards and five touchdowns this year.
+He has been targeted 19 times and puts up 36.6 receiving yards per game.

-- Uzomah has been the target of 8.9% (19 total) of his team's 213 passing attempts this season.
+- Uzomah has been the target of 19 of his team's 213 passing attempts this season, or 8.9% of the target share.

-- The Bengals, who rank eighth in the NFL in points scored, have attempted a pass 53.4% of the time while running the ball 46.6% of the time.
+- The Bengals have called a pass in 53.4% of their plays from scrimmage this year while staying on the ground 46.6% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Jets.